Parrot AR Drone 2.0 Elite Edition Review

 We found moving video footage to be pretty stable thanks to the built in stability control of the drone – according to Parrot this is good in wind conditions of up to 15MPH.

 Overall we have to say that we enjoyed our time with the Parrot AR Drone 2.0 Elite Edition and a few of the team decided to invest in one.
-You can check out the latest prices on the model we tested on Amazon here.
+You can check out the latest prices on the model we tested here.